• Skip to primary navigation

 The Grand Canal stretches 2 miles long and averages about 16 feet deep.
 It starts near the Santa Lucia train station and ends at the basin of San Marco.

 The canal is lined on both sides with churches, palaces, hotels, and businesses.
-This will be your primary route to your hotel if you are staying in the heart of the action.
+This will be your primary route to your hotel if you are staying in the heart of the city.

-The best way to truly experience the Grand Canal, and Venice for that matter, is to get yourself on a boat and get moving.
+The best way to truly experience the Grand Canal, and Venice for that matter, is to get yourself on a boat so you can view the city from the water.

 2. The Rialto Bridge